microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/kerberossignonsettings.md

 # kerberosSignOnSettings resource type

-Represents the Keberos Constrained Delegation (KCD) settings for an on-premises application published via Application Proxy.
-When configuring Application Proxy by setting the values for the application's [onPremisesPublishing](onpremisespublishing.md) object, you may also configure its single sign-on settings using [onPremisesPublishingSingleSignOn](onpremisespublishingsinglesignon.md).
-For more information, see [Kerberos Constrained Delegation for single-sign on to your apps with Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-configure-single-sign-on-with-kcd).
+Represents the Keberos Constrained Delegation (KCD) settings for the [onPremisesPublishingSingleSignOn](onpremisespublishingsinglesignon.md) resource when publishing an on-premises application via Application Proxy.
+For more information, see [Kerberos Constrained Delegation for single-sign on to your apps with Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-configure-single-sign-on-with-kcd).

 ## Properties